-Over the past 15 years, Greater Christchurch and its surrounding towns have has grown rapidly to a population of around half a million.
-By 2050, more than up to 700,000 people are projected to could be living in Greater Christchurch - 340% more than there are today, with the population potentially doubling to 1 million people in the future. within the next 60 years, if not earlier.
+Over the past 15 years, Christchurch and its surrounding towns have grown rapidly.
+By 2050, more than 700,000 people are projected to be living in Greater Christchurch - 30% more than there are today, with the population potentially doubling to 1 million people within the next 60 years, if not earlier.
 It's important to plan for how growth this significant will be accommodated, while also looking after the environment and responding to climate change.